everit-org/osgi-testrunner/README.md

   - Framework is not started yet (Framework bundle is not in ACTIVE state)

-  - A BlueprintContainer is starting

-  - In later versions it will be possible to write custom blocking causes like the one that checks if there is any BlueprintContainer starting up on a separate thread.
+  - Custom blocking causes: It is possible to write custom Blockers and register them as OSGi service.
+In case they are registered, they will be picked up and the tests will not run after a system startup until all blockers allow it.
+Currently a blocker for Blueprint technology is implemented in the osgi-testrunner-blueprint project that forces the tests to wait until all Blueprintcontainers get to the ACTIVE or FAILED state.

 Ordinary JUnit tests vs. testrunner bundle